 About Chance's Story: The Rebuilding of Parliament tour and workshop

-Please note that this visit is available to UK schools only
+Please note that this visit is available to UK schools and groups only

 Chance the dog, mascot of the fire brigade, tells the story of the night in 1834 when the Palace of Westminster was destroyed by fire.
 Discover who won the competition to design and rebuild the new Houses of Parliament, explore this iconic building and its decorative interior and be inspired to create your own Parliament tile design.

-We will inform your school's constituency MP of your visit and invite them along to meet your pupils.
+We will inform your school or group's constituency MP of your visit and invite them along to meet your children.
 This will be subject to the MP's availability in Westminster at the time of your visit.

 If you think your pupils may be anxious about their visit, you can go through the visit with them before the trip, in class, with our downloadable visit story.